 You only have one night in Colombo so make it count!

 Day 2 – Kandy

-Kandy is the second largest city in the Central province of Sri Lanka.
+The next stop on our 10-day Sri Lanka Itinerary is Kandy.
+It’s the second-largest city in the Central province of Sri Lanka.
 It’s a big, bustling city similar to Colombo but with a very different vibe because it’s surrounded by mountains.

-In Kandy, you can easily find accommodation with amazing mountain views, but you won’t be right in the city.
+In Kandy, you can easily find accommodation with amazing mountain views, but just to warn you that if you choose this, you won’t be right in the city.

 TIP: Since you’re heading to Ella next, I suggest staying in the Kandy city because all the main attractions are close together and you can get those epic mountain views in Ella!

-Some of the things to do in Kandy are:
+Some of the best things to do in Kandy are:

 - Take a Cooking Class

 - Get a massage

 How to get to Kandy from Colombo (3.5 hrs):